Cyberterrorism: Current threats

 Cyberterrorism ranks among the highest potential security threats in the world.
 It has become more critical than the development of nuclear weapons or the current conflicts between nations.
 Due to the pervasiveness of the internet and the amount of responsibility assigned to this technology, digital weapons pose a threat to entire economic or social systems.
 Some of the most critical international security concerns include:

-DDoS Attacks – Millions of Denial of Service attacks occur every year and the service disruption can cost hundreds of thousands of dollars each hour they are down.
+Denial-of-service attack – Millions of Denial of Service attacks occur every year and the service disruption can cost hundreds of thousands of dollars each hour they are down.
 It is important to keep critical systems secured and redundant to remain online during these attacks.

 Social Engineering – In 1997 an experiment conducted by the NSA concluded that thirty-five hackers were able to access critical pentagon computer systems and could easily edit accounts, reformat data and even shut down entire systems.
 Often they used phishing tactics such as calling offices and pretending to be technicians to gain passwords.

-Third Party Software – The top retailers are connected with thousands of separate third-party recourses and at least 23% of those assets have at least one critical vulnerability.
-These companies need to manage and reevaluate their network security in order to keep personal data safe.
+Third Party Software – Major retailers use thousands of separate third-party recourses and at least 23% of those assets have at least one critical vulnerability, potentially increasing risks to network security and personal data.

 Future threats

 As technology becomes more and more integrated into society, new vulnerabilities and security threats are opened up on these complex networks that we have set up.
 If an intruder was to gain access to these networks they have the potential to threaten entire communities or economic systems.
 There is no certainty for what events will take place in the future, which is why it is important that there are systems build to adapt to the changing environment.

 The most apparent cyberterrorism threat in our near future will involve the state of remote work during the COVID-19 pandemic.
 Companies cannot expect that every home office is up to date and secure so they must adopt a zero-trust policy from home devices.
 This means that they must assume corporate resources and unsecured devices are sharing the same space and they must act accordingly.

 The rise of cryptocurrency has also sparked some additional threats in the realm of security.
-Cyber Criminals are now hijacking home computers and company networks in order to mine certain cryptocurrencies such as bitcoin.
+Cyber criminals are now hijacking home computers and company networks in order to mine certain cryptocurrencies such as bitcoin.
 This mining process requires an immense amount of computer processing power which can cripple a business’ network and lead to severe downtime if the issue is not resolved.